Miinjiin/Data_Mining/Exercise 2/ECO-395M-exercise-2.md

 negatively correlated with ‘Default,’ than the intercept (historygood).
-Both results indicate that a borrower with a good credit history is more likely to default on his/her loan, which is **highly counter-intuitive.**
+Both results indicate that a borrower with a good credit history is more likely to default on his/her loan, which is **highly counter-intuitive,** which made us suspect something was not right.

 This data set is not appropriate for predicting “high” vs. “low” probably of default when screening prospective borrowers.
-Sampling defaulted loans and matching similar kinds of loans will inevitably lead to a biased prediction because the majority of samples collected are borrowers with poor and terrible credit rating as shown above.
-Rather, the bank should use a random selection when collecting samples to better predict the probability of defaults.
+Sampling defaulted loans and matching similar kinds of loans will inevitably lead to a biased prediction because the majority of samples collected are borrowers with poor and terrible credit rating as shown in the table above.
+Rather, the bank should use a random selection (and/or a much larger sample size) when collecting samples to better predict the probability of defaults.

 ## 3) Children and hotel reservations

 ### Model building

-We will build predictive model for whether a hotel booking will have children on it.

-Starting by spliting train/test data with `hotels_dev.csv`, and making baseline 1 and baseline 2 with the requirements given.
+Here, we will build a predictive model for whether a hotel booking will have children on it.
+We start by splitting train/test data with `hotels_dev.csv`, and making baseline 1 and baseline 2 models as instructed.

-For best linear model, we added some meaningful interaction variables.
+For the best linear model, we added what we considered to be meaningful interactions, such as `adults:stays_in_weekend_nights`, `adults:total_of_special_requests`, `adults:average_daily_rate`, and `average_daily_rate:total_of_special_request`.

 Under is the predictions on the testing set.
 We will use this to measure out-of-sample performance.

-**Table1:** Left table is Confusion matrix for baseline 1 model, a small model that used only four features.
-Right table is Percentage of out-of-sample correct classifications.

 <table class="kable_wrapper">
 <tbody>
 <tr>